 Advance booking for all attractions and accommodation is a must.

-Best time to visit Italy for hot weather and beach lovers: summer
+Best time to visit Italy for beach lovers: summer

 Summers are hot in Italy and you should only plan a trip at this time if you don’t mind the heat and are planning on being on the beach (or the mountains) rather than go sightseeing.